-Crocidolite fibres have a negative ('length fast') sign of elongation.
+Crocidolite fibres normally have a negative ('length fast') sign of elongation when mounted in RI liquid (eg 1.700).
+However, when mounted on a cleared MEC filter and observed under PLM, they can appear to have a positive ('length slow') sign of elongation.
+In some cases, it is possible to observe some fibres with positive sign of elongation, some with negative sign of elongation and others with no clear sign of elongation (ie do not change colour as the fibre is rotated).
 All other asbestos fibres have a positive ('length slow') sign of elongation.
 This property can be determined for a fibre under observation only if the interference can be seen.
 The first-order red plate should not be used for fibres that show interference colours above first-order white when alternative compensators, such as a quarter-wave plate, can and should be used.
 Fibres with extreme birefringence such as aramids can be confirmed as such by using the first-order red plate when they still appear white in the position of maximum interference.
-Thus, together with the curly 'C-shaped' morphology, this provides a means of distinction from other fibre types.
+Thus, together with the curly

+'C-shaped' morphology, this provides a means of distinction from other fibre types.
 Another characteristic of Kevlar is its white fluorescence under broad-band UV radiation.
 This permits discrimination from other fibre types while counting (see also paragraph A4.14).